tania-water/ShareEconomyPayFortBundle/README.md

 # ShareEconomyPayFortBundle
-This is a symfony bunlde to integrate easly with PayFort payment gateway.
+This is a symfony bundle to integrate easly with PayFort payment gateway.

 So far this bundle supports the following features:
 - Dealing with different payfort environments (sandbox and production).